26 Must-Know Tips to Creating the Best Wedding Registry

-Before choosing where to register, find out what kinds of perks you might get.
-For example, some retailers offer what's called a completion program that allows you to fill in whatever you don't receive at a discount (10 to 15 percent off for up to a year after the wedding, for example).
+Before choosing where to register, find out what kinds of perks and discounts you might get.
+For example, some retailers offer what's called a completion program that allows you to purchase whatever you don't receive at a discount (10 to 15 percent off for up to a year after the wedding, for example).

 6. Choose More Than One Spot

 One is not enough; 10 is too many.
 Two to four registries give guests more choices, and it's a manageable number.
 Your guests will have plenty of options, and you won't have to keep adding items as things are bought.
 To make it easy on yourself and others, pick one store for bedding, another for china, and so on.
 This will prevent you from signing up for the same items at different stores.

 7. Seal the Deal

-Once you pick your stores, you can do two things.
+Once you choose your stores, you can do two things.
 First, create your registry on The Knot.
-Two, set up an appointment to register.
+Two, set up an appointment to go to your stores.
 Some stores will assign you a registry specialist who will lead you around and help you stay on track.
-Some larger retailers allow couples to register by themselves with the aid of a hand-held scanner.
+Some larger retailers allow couples to register by themselves with the aid of a hand-held scanner or your smartphone.
 While this removes the pressure of a salesperson looking over your shoulder, you may appreciate the expert advice from someone who's knowledgeable.

 8. Do It Together

 The two of you should be registering for gifts you'll both enjoy.
-To decide on what you need, talk about the style of home you'd both like, and divide and conquer categories (maybe he gets to choose electronics, while your partner selects the bedding).
+To decide on what you need, talk about the style of home you'd both like, and divide and conquer categories (maybe you get to choose electronics, while your partner selects the bedding).
 Try not to take too much input from well-meaning family members and friends—this is for your home, not theirs, and your decisions should be made with your partner.

 9. Know Your Guests

-Be sure to register for items in a range of prices so that people can choose gifts within their means.
-Provide a mix of goods: Think traditional for older relatives, affordable and fun for college pals.
+Register for items in a range of prices so people can choose gifts within their means.
+Provide a mix of goods: Think traditional for older relatives, and affordable and fun for college pals.
 It may sound a bit manipulative, but you've got to make your registry choices appealing—and easy for your guests to buy.

 To satisfy gift needs for showers and engagement parties, request more items than the number of people on your guest list.
-Having options does not look greedy: You're actually doing guests a favor by giving them more choices.
+Having options doesn't look greedy at all: You're actually doing guests a favor by giving them more choices.

 11. Take Your Time

 Couples who try to register in a rush may later regret their choices—or miss items they need.
-Be sure to budget plenty of time for browsing and debating.
-You can always add to your list at a later time.
+Budget plenty of time for browsing and debating; you can always add to your list at a later time.

 12. Get Plenty of Plates

-It's a good idea to request eight to twelve place settings .
-Dinner parties are most successful with six to eight people, but if you have a large family and plan on entertaining during holidays, you may want more.
+It's a good idea to request 8 to 12 place settings.
+Regular dinner parties are usually six to eight people, but if you have a large family and plan on entertaining during holidays, you may want more.

 13. Guide the Gift-Giving

-A good point to keep in mind when you first register is to sign up for products you really want or need, like your china.
+A good point to keep in mind when you first register is to sign up for products you really want or need, like a new mattress.
 Then as the items on your checklist start to dwindle, add more.
-That way you won't be stuck with a gravy boat, when instead you really need those extra salad plates.
+That way you won't be stuck with a fruit basket when instead you really need those extra salad plates.

 Looking for a good point of reference?
 Browse registries of the newlywed couples you know.
 You'll be able to see what was actually purchased, and what items guests steered clear of.